MegaManSec/GixyNG/docs/en/plugins/origins.md

 }
 ```

+The above example is a LOW finding.
+The regex matches an invalid Origin (the Origin must not include a path, even `/`).

 ```nginx
 # Wrong variable name (typo)
 if ($http_referrer !~ "^https://yandex\.ru/") {
     add_header X-Frame-Options SAMEORIGIN;
 }
 ```

+The above example is a HIGH finding.
+The config is using the wrong variable (`referer` vs. `referrer`).

 ### `map`-based CORS allowlists that reflect an origin